ParallelVoid/Java_Game_Tracker/README.md

     - It would not have to rely on a database that may or may not be aware if a game you have exists
     - Incroperate ways to search for *unplayed*/*played*/*completed* games, with a percent value
     - Be able to see what games you have for which system

+## User Stories
+1. As a user, I want to be able to add a game to my catalogue of games, that has a specifications of `name`, `console`, `date bought` and if the game is `physical` or `digital`
+1. As a user, I want to be able to view a list of games that remain unplayed in the catalogue
+1. As a user, I want to be able to chamge the percent completion of a game from the catalogue
+1. As a user, I want to be able to remove a game, by marking it as `sold`
+1. As a user, I want to be able to rate a game from the catalogue from 0 to 10, as a float